Razzle (musician)

-Nicholas Charles Dingley (2 December 1960 – 8 December 1984), better known by his stage name Razzle, was the English drummer of Finnish glam rock band Hanoi Rocks from 1982 until his death.
+Nicholas Charles Dingley (2 December 1960 – 8 December 1984), better known by his stage name Razzle, was an English musician, who was the drummer of the Finnish glam rock band Hanoi Rocks from 1982 until his death in 1984.

 Early years

-Born in Royal Leamington Spa, England, to a young single mother, Patricia Ingram, who decided to give up her child for adoption.
+Razzle was born in Royal Leamington Spa, England, to a young single mother, Patricia Ingram, who decided to give up her child for adoption.
 He was adopted by Henry and Irene Dingley.
 The family's only child, he grew up in Coventry, after which the family moved to the village of Binstead, Isle of Wight.

 Prior to joining Hanoi Rocks, Razzle started playing in local Binstead small ensembles, one of which was called Thin Red Line.
 In 1980 he moved to London, where he played in several punk rock bands.
 Also, he joined Demon Preacher (featuring Nik Wade, later of Alien Sex Fiend), The Fuck Pigs and The Dark, with whom he released one EP The Living End Live in 1981, which was recorded at the band's last gig in London's 100 Club which, in his own words, was heavy punk, almost heavy metal.

 Hanoi Rocks

-Razzle collaborated with Hanoi Rocks for the first time on Sounds magazine pages.
-After seeing the band performing at the Zig-Zag Club, Razzle was convinced that this was a band he would definitely join.
+After seeing the Hanoi Rocks performing at the Zig-Zag Club, in London.
+Razzle was convinced that Hanoi Rocks was a band he would like to join.
 He came backstage and asked to be the band's drummer.
-Gyp Casino, who was the band's current drummer, was fired for his porn addiction, depression, and suicidal thoughts, and Razzle was hired.
+Gyp Casino, who had been the band's drummer, was fired few months later and Razzle became his replacement.

+Despite being the only English member, Razzle immediately bonded with the rest of the group.
+He became an important element of Hanoi Rocks, due to his sense of humour and an ability to find a way out of difficult times and problems between members.

 Although Razzle was depicted on the Self Destruction Blues album cover, he didn't play on the record.

-He became an important element of Hanoi Rocks, due to his repartee and an ability to find a way out of difficult times and problems between members.
-Having a perpetual sense of humour, charismatic Razzle was able to crack a joke in any situation.

-In 1983, Sami Yaffa disclosed that he and Razzle were planning to leave the band, citing Andy McCoy's insufferable behaviour as the main cause.